 The Urban Initiative of the Graduate School of Education and Psychology (GSEP) seeks to link community partners committed to understanding and addressing the mental health and educational issues of the underserved in Los Angeles and around the world.
 The aim of the Urban Initiative is to develop transformative solutions to social problems that have both a humanitarian value and are grounded in problem-oriented perspectives.

 GSEP has a long tradition of engagement with its urban neighbors.
 For more than 50 years, we have been preparing teachers, administrators, and mental health workers for service in their communities.
-Building on that history of service, we developed the Urban Initiative to deepen the link between GSEP professional preparation programs, and the education and mental health needs of those in urban settings.
+Building on that history of service, we developed the Urban Initiative to deepen the link between GSEP professional preparation programs, community partners, and the education and mental health needs of those in urban settings.